 Spring up here and there.

 Nikki Kano was born in Oakland, CA and moved back to Greece with the family when she was 8 years old.
 She moved back to the States in 2008 after living in Greece until the age of 30.
-This is her 8th year working as an Early Childhood Educator in NYC where she currently lives with her husband and 5 year old son.
+This is her 8th year working as an Early Childhood Educator in NYC, where she currently lives with her husband and 5-year-old son.
 Nikki further studied Jazz and Theater at City College of New York.
-She is twice a Cancer survivor and is passionate about helping people, especially moms, engage into a healthy life style through homemade food and therapeutic grade Essential oils.
-Nikki is also a homeschooling mom and a singer – songwriter.
-In her free time she makes music with her husband who is a music producer.
+She is twice a Cancer survivor and is passionate about helping people, especially moms, engage in a healthy lifestyle through homemade food and therapeutic grade Essential oils.
+Nikki is also a homeschooling mom and a singer-songwriter.
+In her free time, she makes music with her husband, who is a music producer.